simpleiot/firmware/Arduino/README.md

 - edit `envsetup.sh` to make sure you are set up for the correct board
 - `siot_build_siot_mcu_serial` (build siot MCU example)

+When connected to the Simple IoT Go application on a host system, disable the client before trying to program the MCU.

 ## Projects

 - `siot-mcu-cobs`: simple ascii messages wrapped with cobs